PostHog/posthog.com/contents/blog/posthog-vs-kubit.md

 ### Is there a free trial?

 With PostHog, you don’t need a free trial — it’s free to get started, with a generous monthly allowance of events, replays, and API calls.
-If you’re withing this allowance, PostHog is free to use forever.
+If you’re within this allowance, PostHog is free to use forever.

 Kubit does offer a free trial, but you’ll need to submit your company information and wait for Kubit to respond with an invite to do so.
 We tried this ourselves, and have been waiting a week for an invite or someone to reach out.